Paired Threshold Graphs

-The preorder $\pretty$ on $\V$, defined in (\ref{vicinal preorder}), is total if it is a binary relation which is transitive and for any pair of vertices $i,j$, one has $i \pretty j$ or $j \pretty i$.
+The preorder $\pretty$ described in (\ref{vicinal preorder}) is total if it is a binary relation which is transitive and for any pair of vertices $i,j$, one has $i \pretty j$ or $j \pretty i$.
 Given a threshold graph with threshold $T$ and vertex weights $w$, it is straightforward to show that

-Therefore, since the preorder $\leq$ on the set $\RR^{+}$ is total, the preorder $\pretty$ on $\V$ is total as well.
-It turns out that the converse is also true \cite{thresholdbook}, i.e., if the preorder $\pretty$ on $\V$ is total, then $\G$ is a threshold graph.
+Therefore, since the preorder $\leq$ on the set $\RR^{+}$ is total, the preorder $\pretty$ onthe vertices of $\G$ is total as well.
+It turns out that the converse is also true \cite{thresholdBook}, i.e., if the preorder $\pretty$ is total, then $\G$ is a threshold graph.
 To see why this is true, let $\delta_1 < \ldots < \delta_m$ represent all the distinct, positive degrees of the vertices of $\G$, and set $\delta_0 = 0$.
 For all $i$, $0 \leq i \leq m$, define

 Notice that $(D_0,\ldots,D_m)$ forms a partition\footnote{With a slight abuse of terminology, we use the term ``partition'' although $D_0$ may be empty.} of $\V$, known as the {\it degree partition} of $\V$.
 Define the vertex weight function $w$ according to $w(i) = j$, $\forall i \in D_j$, $0 \leq j \leq m$, and set the threshold to $T = m+1$.
-One can then show that the threshold $T$ and the aforedescribed weight function $w$ satisfy (\ref{T condition}), implying that $\G$ is a threshold graph \cite{thresholdbook}.
+One can then show that the threshold $T$ and the aforedescribed weight function $w$ satisfy (\ref{T condition}), implying that $\G$ is a threshold graph \cite{thresholdBook}.